Lake Pines Braille

 In 2011, Integre was bought by NCS Pearson, an educational publishing company that provides online instruction and assessments, where the Equation Editor development transitioned to JavaScript in 2012 for use within the Pearson TestNav Assessment Platform, where it provided equation editing to support online testing and automated math scoring using content MathML, collecting millions of student responses per year.

-Lake Pines Braille was formed in 2019 as a vehicle to continue development on the Accessible Equation Editor, based on a source code license granted by Pearson.
-In 2022, under a consulting contract with Pearson, the AEE was developed into an independent web application, supporting contracted English braille input for text and Nemeth braille input for math within a single application.
+Lake Pines Braille was formed in 2019 as a vehicle to continue development on the Equalize Editor, based on a source code license granted by Pearson.
+In 2022, under a consulting contract with Pearson, the EE was developed into an independent web application, supporting contracted English braille input for text and Nemeth braille input for math within a single application.

-Sam Dooley is the sole proprietor of Lake Pines Braille, LLC, and is the principal software engineer responsible for creating the Accessible Equation Editor, from its original conception in 2001, until its release as a stand alone web application in 2023.
-He is the inventor of the Braille Generator and Converter software system that forms the core of the Accessible Equation Editor, for which he received a patent in 2018.
+Sam Dooley is the sole proprietor of Lake Pines Braille, LLC, and is the principal software engineer responsible for creating the Equalize Editor, from its original conception in 2001, until its release as a stand alone web application in 2023.
+He is the inventor of the Braille Generator and Converter software system that forms the core of the Equalize Editor, for which he received a patent in 2018.

 Privacy Policy | Terms of Service